cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 Each Cosmos chain is a purpose-built blockchain.
 Cosmos SDK modules define the unique properties of each chain.
 Modules can be considered state machines within the larger state machine.
 They contain the storage layout or state and the state transition functions, which are the message methods.

-In summary, modules define most of the logic of Cosmos SDK applications.
+Modules define most of the logic of Cosmos SDK applications.

 ![Transaction message flow to modules](./images/message_processing.png)